 Having these three things with you in your carry-on bag will make preparing for your international arrival so much easier.
 You can breeze off the plane with everything you need ready for review by customs and immigration.

-Whether its your first international flight or your a seasoned flyer, the more you prepare, the better you will make your overall travel experience.
+Whether it’s your first international flight or you’re a seasoned flyer, the more you prepare, the better you will make your overall travel experience.
 This means less stress in transit and getting to the fun stuff a bit faster!